microsoft/Zen/README.md

 <a name="zen-attributes"></a>
 # Zen Attributes

 Zen provides two attributes to simplify the creation and manipulation of symbolic objects.
 The first attribute `[ZenObject]` can be applied to classes or structs.
-It leverages C# source generators to generate Get and With methods for all public fields and properties in a class.
+It uses C# source generators to generate Get and With methods for all public fields and properties.

 ```csharp
 [ZenObject]